 From the trailhead, the 2.85-mile path will lead you up to the observation deck.
 Every 600 feet, 19 granite plaques set into rocks share a photo and a story of each fallen Hotshot.
 Four interpretive signs paired with memorial benches provides information about wildland firefighting.

-Once you reach the observation deck, you can see the fatality site 400’ below and the Town of Yarnell to the east.
+Once you reach the observation deck, you can see the Fatality Site 400’ below and the Town of Yarnell to the east.
 Additional interpretive signs here, outline the tragic events of the Yarnell Hill Fire.
-A Tribute Wall at the Observation Deck will soon be available to leave stickers, patches and other mementos in honor of the sacrifice the Granite Mountain Hotshots made to protect our community.
+A Tribute Wall at the Observation Deck is available to leave stickers, patches and other mementos in honor of the sacrifice the Granite Mountain Hotshots made to protect our community.